An Exegetical Commentary

 Freedom from Sin, 8:1-17

 1― Therefore there is: this is a translation redundancy for clarity which renders Grk. ara, "then," or "so."
-The particle makes an inference based on preceding matter (Danker 52).
+The particle makes an inference based on preceding matter.
 Now: Grk. nun, an adverb that indicates present time; no condemnation: Grk. katakrima, refers to a judgment against someone (Rienecker).
 There is no longer any condemnation from the Torah (Stern).
-This is a present reality, not something to be anticipated at the final judgment. in Christ Jesus: or "in Messiah Yeshua."
+This is a present reality, not something to be anticipated at the final judgment. in Christ Jesus: or "in Yeshua the Messiah."
 See note on 1:1 for the title and the name.
 This exact phrase, en Christō Iēsou, occurs in 44 verses of the Besekh, all in Paul's writings.
 Paul's frequent usage of the phrase, very Jewish in the nature of expression, probably owes to the divine revelation on the Damascus road.
+For more information on the meaning our Lord's name, his identity, and the history of translation of the name see my web article Who is Yeshua?

 The phrase functions primarily as a reference to the disciple's identification with the Messiah, but other times the idiom may refer to Messiah as the source of a particular spiritual benefit (e.g., Rom 3:24) or as a simple reference to the person of Yeshua (e.g., Rom 15:17).
 As a phrase of identification "in Messiah Yeshua" functions as shorthand for being immersed into Yeshua's death and resurrection (6:3-11) (Shulam).
 There is no condemnation for those who have bound themselves to the Jewish Messiah.
 One might wonder how some can consider themselves as believers in Yeshua without accepting the inviolable covenant relationship between God and Israel.
 Being "in Messiah" implies acceptance of his relationship to the Jewish people.